 The final statement presented by the ACCS Office is the Statement of Cash Flows which presents detailed information about the cash activity of the Office during the year.
 The statement is divided into five parts.
 The first part deals with operating cash flows and shows the net cash used by the operating activities of the Office.
 The second section reflects cash flows from non-capital financing activities.
 This section reflects the cash received and spent for non-operating, non-investing, and non-capital financing purposes.
 The third section deals with cash flows from capital and related financing activities.
 This section deals with the cash used for the acquisition and construction of capital and related items.
 The fourth section reflects the cash flows from investing activities and shows the purchases, proceeds, and interest received from investing activities.
 The fifth section reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses, and Changes in Net Position.
-The increase of over \$513 million over Fiscal year 2022 is predominantly attributable to \$486 million supplemental appropriation and increased investment income.
-A condensed Statement of Cash Flows for the years ended September 30, 2023, and 2022 is presented below.
+The decrease of over \$75.4 million over Fiscal year 2023 is predominantly attributable to \$101 million in disbursements of supplemental appropriations and ACCS 2021 Revenue Bond funds for capital projects, a \$7.4 million decrease of other operating revenues, which was offset by a \$17.7 million increase in investment income.

+A condensed Statement of Cash Flows for the years ended September 30, 2024 and 2023 is presented below.